 If you need the best possible integration with AWS services or to use some bleeding edge features that may not be supported yet by Terraform, then CloudFormation might again be your best bet.

 On the other hand, Terraform is the clear choice for multi-cloud or hybrid-cloud projects that require non-AWS providers.
 It has a robust ecosystem that is second to none.

 The language choice is very personal - whether you and your team prefer to work with JSON, YAML, or HCL will influence your decision.

 Pilotcore is Your Cloud Consulting Partner

-Pilotcore is a cloud and DevOps consulting company that can work with your team with either CloudFormation or Terraform.
+Pilotcore is a cloud and DevOps consulting company that can work with your team to build or optimize any kind of workload in the cloud or to automate testing and deployment.
 Are you considering a new project in the cloud?
 Contact us for a free consultation!